scra88le/taxonomySca88le/_posts/2019-5-30-Orchidaceae.md

 # Ophrys

 This is a large genus.
-They specialists in reproducing through pseudocopulation.
+They specialise in reproducing through pseudocopulation.
 The *type* species is the fly orchid, *Ophrys insectifera*.

 ## **Bee Orchid** (*Ophrys apifera*)